 5. Dr. Perlmutter does not favorite GMO food.
 Gut bacteria prefer normal food, which was consumed million of years ago.
 Glyphosate, which is used on GM crops, has been found to alter the human gut bacteria

 6. Probiotic foods help gut bacteria stay in shape.
 Sauerkraut, Kefir, kombucha, and fermented vegetables provide nutrients for the body and gut bacteria.

 7. Prebiotic fiber such as dandelion greens, jicama or Mexican yam, onions, and leeks create the environment where gut bacteria is in the best shape.

 Gut bacteria is vital for us as the guard and provider for good health.
 Having healthy and flourishing microbiome means that our minds will be sharp, the metabolism fast, the immune system will protect the body from invaders.

-You can avoid many problems, associated with diseases such as Alzheimer and MS if you will take care of guts.
+You can avoid many problems associated with diseases such as Alzheimer’s and MS if you will take care of your guts.

 The serotonin, a neurotransmitter is a chemical which related to the feeling of happiness.
 Serotonin found in the gastrointestinal tract and central nervous system.
 What does it mean?
 It means that if gut bacteria is in good shape, the digestion and absorption of food goes smoothly.
 Serotonin is not affected by toxins which occur when food is not absorbed.
 It is funny how our mood depends on many factors.
 In this case, gut bacteria plays the important role.
 Besides it, the gut bacteria for brain plays the important role producing neurotransmitters.